9 Jobs You Can Get with a Bachelor’s Degree in Public Health

 While some students choose to enroll in a Master of Public Health (MPH) program once they’ve earned their undergraduate degree, many enter the workforce.

-Although a career in public health tends to focus on helping various populations become healthier, it typically involves many different types of work, including research, policy writing, education, and leadership.
-The US Bureau of Labor Statistics (BLS) expects health care occupations to grow by 13 percent by 2031 [1].
+Careers in public health focus on helping various populations become healthier, and these jobs typically involve many different types of work, including research, policy writing, education, and leadership.
+The US Bureau of Labor Statistics (BLS) expects health care occupations to grow much faster than the average for all occupations between 2023 and 2033, with an average of 1.9 million openings projected each year [1].
 Given the growth rate and the variety of public health careers, a job in public health can be a lucrative and meaningful endeavor.

-In this article, we’ll go over entry-level jobs you can explore with a bachelor’s degree in public health and the transferable skills you may develop from your undergraduate studies.
+In this article, we’ll go over entry-level jobs in public health care that you can pursue with your bachelor’s degree, as well as some of the transferable skills you may develop from your undergraduate studies.

 Public health is a broad term encompassing several areas, such as epidemiology, public policy, nutrition, maternal and child health, and infectious diseases.
 As such, you have an assortment of career options to explore.

-We’ve compiled nine roles you can get with a BSPH.
-Each listing includes salary details and, where possible, the estimated job growth over the next decade from the US Bureau of Labor Statistics (BLS).
+We’ve compiled nine roles you can get with a Bachelor of Science in Public Health (BSPH) and the salary you might expect with a public health degree.
 While the jobs listed below are entry-level, you may find that companies and organizations have different experience requirements.

 1. Health education specialist